 Making a home for bats is a fun and rewarding project.
 There are many national and local organizations with information on how you could do it.
 The FruitGuys got kits from the Organization for Bat Conservation.
 The farmer and author Verlyn Klinkenborg writes about watching the bats near his house in upstate New York return home from their work just before dawn.

 “Their flight is less erratic just before roosting, no longer distracted by an insect in the air.
 It’s as though each bat brings a scrap of night’s darkness home with it, leaving the sky pale and brightening.
 It’s as though night itself were being stored in the bat house till dusk.”

-We launched our Farm Steward Program in April 2008, with a donation of four hives and 48,000 honey bees to Torrey Olsen's small organic farm in Sebastapol.
-Before we beegin buzzing about the bees, we wanted first to thank you for your business with us as your patronage allows us to make this donation to Gabriel Farm and support sustainable small family farming.
+We launched our Farm Steward Program in April 2008 with a donation of four hives and 48,000 honey bees to Torrey Olsen's small organic farm in Sebastopol, CA. Before we begin buzzing about the bees, we wanted first to thank you for your business with us as your patronage allows us to make this donation to Gabriel Farm and support sustainable small family farming.
 Here is a video from that day, a detailed demonstration on How to Set Up a Bee Hive.

-A contingent from The FruitGuys convened in Torrey's orchard to meet Katja and Doug Vincent of beekind and the bees.
-The Vincent's gave a thrilling demonstration of hive set up.
+A contingent from The FruitGuys convened in Torrey's orchard to meet Katja and Doug Vincent of beekind and all the bees.
+The Vincents gave a thrilling demonstration of how to set up a hive.
 The bees were glommed around the little box holding the queen and were gently and quite easily poured into the new hive.
-Although everyone stood back, there is little danger of being stung, as the bees at this stage are quite docile.
+Although everyone stood back, Vincent said there is little danger of being stung, as the bees at this stage are quite docile.
 Yet once they make the new hive their home and social order is determined, guards are set out front.